 Human dignity, freedom, democracy, equality, the rule of law and respect for human rights – these values are embedded in the EU treaties.
-Now they have been reinforced by the Charter of Fundamental Rights is a clear and strong statement of EU citizens' rights.
+The EU Charter of Fundamental Rights is a clear and strong statement of EU citizens' rights.

-The 2012 strategic framework and action plan on human rights and democracy is designed to improve the effectiveness and consistency of EU human rights policy more effective and consistent.
+The 2012 strategic framework on human rights and democracy is designed to make EU human rights policy more effective and consistent.
 The Action Plan on Human Rights and Democracy (2015-2020) provides an agreed basis for a truly collective effort by both EU countries and the EU institutions.
-In 2012, the EU appointed its first ever EU Special Representative for Human Rights, Mr. Stavros Lambrinidis.
-His role is to make EU external human rights policy more effective and bring it to public attention.
+In 2012, the EU appointed its first ever EU Special Representative for Human Rights, Mr Stavros Lambrinidis.
+His role is to make EU policy on human rights in non-EU countries more effective and to bring it to public attention.

-All agreements on trade or cooperation with non-EU countries include a human rights clause stipulating that human rights are central to relations with the EU.
-There are now over 120 such agreements.
-The EU has imposed sanctions for human rights breaches on countries including Belarus and Iran.
+All agreements on trade or cooperation with non-EU countries (over 120 now) include a human rights clause stipulating that human rights are central to relations with the EU.
+The EU has imposed sanctions for human rights breaches in a number of instances.

 The EU also pursues human rights dialogues with over 40 countries and organisations, including Russia, China and the African Union.
 The EU Annual Report on Human Rights and Democracy appraises its human rights work worldwide.

-Through the European instrument for democracy and human rights, the EU supports groups and associations or individuals that defend human rights and fundamental freedoms, democracy and the rule of law.
-This instrument has a budget of €1.3 billion for 2014-2020.
+Through the European instrument for democracy and human rights (EIDHR), the EU supports groups and associations or individuals that defend human rights and fundamental freedoms, democracy and the rule of law.
+This instrument has a budget of €1.3 bn for 2014-2020.